 All employees are required to certify their presence and record absences and accruals as a condition of employment.
-Faculty, professional, and classified employees (excludes hourly and fee paid employees) use the SUNY time and attendance system (TAS).
+Faculty, professional, and classified employees (excludes fee paid employees) use the SUNY time and attendance system (TAS).
 Note, falsification of an attendance record constitutes a serious violation of the attendance rules and may serve as a basis for disciplinary action.

 Guides and Training Resources: (login link appears in the guides)

 Classified questions, please contact the Payroll Office, 878-4124.